Where are we Going to Build the Council Houses we Desperately Need?

 Tom Cordell on why a longer-term strategy of building houses and creating employment in tandem across the UK may be the only way out of the housing crisis.

-Last week, TV architect George Clarke joined into the debate, demanding the Government builds 100,000 new council homes each year for the next 30 years.
+TV architect George Clarke has now joined the debate, demanding that the Government builds 100,000 new council homes each year for the next 30 years.
 In the hope that our current turmoil is, in fact, the death throes of an intellectually bankrupt political order, it’s time to start planning for the future.
 So, where we going to fit these three million new homes?

 The greatest demand for housing in the UK is in London and the south east, driven by three decades of government policy that has allowed the economy there to overheat, drawing in people from the rest of the UK in search of work.
 Many point out that London is far less densely populated than most European cities, arguing that the solution is to increase housing densities to create much-needed new homes.
 The catch is, of course, that this involves demolishing what’s already there, hugely disrupting the lives of the people who are settled.